New York’s CDPA Program –

 What is a Self-Directing Person?

-- Has the capability to understand the consequences of these choices and the willingness to take responsibility for them.
+- The consumer must understand the consequences of hiring a personal assistant and the ability to take responsibility for the hiring process.